-Knowledge spillovers are an important part of any learning or R&D process.
+Knowledge spillovers are an important part of any learning or an R&D process.
 There are two possible mechanisms that facilitate such spillovers.
-One possibility is that an individual (or a firm) observes the outcome of an R&D effort of another individual, that is, a new technology or a patent, and learns about its own R&D process.
-A more direct mechanism is the interaction between different individuals who communicate with their colleagues, exchange emails, switch jobs and projects, and collaborate in different research ventures.
+One possibility is that an individual (or a firm) observes the outcome of an R&D effort of another individual, i.e., new technology or a patent, and learns about its own R&D process.
+A more direct mechanism is the interaction between different individuals who communicate with their colleagues, exchange emails, switch jobs and projects and collaborate in different research ventures.
 The first type of spillover is easier to model as a dynamic process in which any advance or success involving one project positively affects the success of related projects.
 The second type of learning spillover crucially depends on the "collaboration" network of interaction among individuals who are involved in the learning process.
 The OSS project network provided a unique opportunity for examining the effect of the properties of both the project network and the contributor network on the success of different projects.
-We found that there is a positive association between project closeness centrality and project success, which suggests the existence of both direct and indirect project knowledge spillovers.
-We found no evidence, however, for any association between contributor closeness centrality and project success, suggesting that contributor spillovers play a lesser role in project success.
-In light of these results, an important additional step would be to open the "black box" of OSS projects, attempting to collect data on actual communication among team members and (controlling for the structure of the collaboration network) investigate the relationship between actual communication among team members and the success of different projects.
+An important additional step would be to open the "black box" of the OSS projects, attempting to collect data on actual communication among team members, and (controlling for the structure of the collaboration network), investigate the relationship between actual communication among team members and the success of different projects.